wgalen/GhidraMCP/README.md

 # GhidraMCP
+GhidraMCP is an Model Context Protocol server for allowing LLMs to autonomously reverse engineer applications.
+It exposes numerous tools from core Ghidra functionality to MCP clients.

 ## Features
 MCP Server + Ghidra Plugin

+- Decompile and analyze binaries in Ghidra
 - Automatically rename methods and data
 - List methods, classes, imports, and exports
-- Decompile and analyze

-## Installing
+## Installation

 ### Prerequisites
 - Mac / Windows